 The Knight brothers’ passion for journalism and communities found its spark in northeast Ohio.

-Their private, independent foundation originated with the Knight family’s belief in the value of education.
-The brothers’ father, editor-publisher Charles Landon Knight, had a tradition of helping financially strapped students pay for college.
+Knight Foundation, a private, independent foundation, originated with the Knight family’s belief in the value of education.
+The father of John S. and James L. Knight, editor and publisher Charles Landon Knight, had a tradition of helping financially strapped students pay for college.
 To honor his memory, the brothers established the Knight Memorial Education Fund in 1940 to provide financial aid to college students from the Akron area.
 The fund existed until December 1950 when its assets of $9,047 were transferred to the newly created Knight Foundation.

 Incorporated in the state of Ohio, and independent of the brothers’ business interests from the start, Knight Foundation was organized principally to carry out the work of the Knight Memorial Education Fund.
 Even then, the foundation made small grants to local educational, cultural and social service institutions as well as to a few journalism-related causes.